Withholding Taxes are levied on several payments: The person making the various payments is to deduct withholding tax which is as

 |Country||Withholding tax rate|

-A non-resident contractor, with the expressed approval of the Commissioner General of Internal Revenue Commission, may lodge an annual income tax return and be assessed on an actual net profit or loss basis.
+A non-resident contractor, as at 1 January 2017 no longer has the option to lodge an annual income tax return and be assessed on an actual net profit or loss basis.
 Prescribed purposes include construction, installation, use of industrial equipment, or provision of professional or consultancy services.

 A Foreign Contractor is any person who is a party to a prescribed contract and is not-